The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 How does the journey change them?

-Do their choices matter?
+Do their choices matter to a reader?

 Real growth often means real mess.